youssefdaoud133/Task-interview/README.md

 -   2. run p1.py
 -   3. run p2.py

-then game will starts for each player and time will starts in the same second
+Then the game will start for each player, and the timer will start at the same second

 i used socket